JuliaPy/PyCall.jl/README.md

     @pyimport math
     math.sin(math.pi / 4) - sin(pi / 4)  # returns 0.0

-Type conversions are automatically performed for numeric, boolean, and string types, along with tuples, arrays/lists, and dictionaries of these types.
+Type conversions are automatically performed for numeric, boolean, string, and function types, along with tuples, arrays/lists, and dictionaries of these types.
 Python functions can be converted to Julia functions but not vice-versa.
 Other types are supported via the generic PyObject type, below.

 Python submodules must be imported by a separate `@pyimport` call, and in this case you must supply an identifier to to use in Julia.
 For example